 There are almost as many types of coupons as there are online stores.
 Some coupons will be exclusive, but others may apply to anyone who visits your e-commerce shop.
-In the latter scenario, you’ll need to know how to make a WooCommerce auto-apply coupon.
+In the latter scenario, you’ll need to know how to create a WooCommerce auto apply coupon.

 An ‘auto-apply’ coupon is simply a promotion that is activated for the customer, without any actions required on their behalf.
 This saves time for both you and your users, and offers a host of other benefits – plus, it’s easy to set up.

 In this post, we’ll discuss auto-apply coupons in more detail, and then show you how to create and customize them on your WooCommerce site.
 Let’s get to work!

 Many coupons require direct action on the part of the customer.
 They’ll need to acquire a code and enter it during the checkout process in order to take advantage of a particular promotion.